programminghistorian/jekyll/lessons/json-and-jq.md

 This is actually simpler to implement in jq, because we can take advantage of jq's natural behavior of repeating filters.

-We will start with the same set of operations that extract the tweet ID and the hashtag objects from the original twitter JSON:
+We will start with the same set of operations that extract the tweet ID and the hashtag objects from the original Twitter JSON:

 ```txt
 {id: .id, hashtags: .entities.hashtags} | {id: .id, hashtags: .hashtags[].text}